Taxila

-Old Taxila was an important city of ancient India, situated on the eastern shore of the Indus River—the pivotal junction of the Indian subcontinent and Central Asia; it was founded around 1000 BCE.
-Some ruins at Taxila date to the time of the Achaemenid Persian Empire, followed successively by the Maurya Empire, the Indo-Greek Kingdom, the Indo-Scythians, and the Kushan Empire.
+Established during the Vedic period, Old Taxila was for a time the capital city of ancient Gandhāra.
+Situated on the eastern shore of the Indus River—the pivotal junction of the Indian subcontinent and Central Asia—it was possibly founded around 1000 BCE.
+Takshashila and Pushkalavati remained prominent cities in Gandhāra during the Mahajanapadas.
+The city is believed to have become part of the Achaemenid Empire during 550 – 326 BCE.
+In 326 BCE, it was claimed by Alexander the Great, after overthrowing the Achaemenids.
+Alexander gained control of the city without a battle since it immediately surrendered to his Macedonian Empire.
+This was followed successively by the Mauryans (~317 – ~200 BCE), the Indo-Greeks (~200 BCE – ~55 BCE), the Indo-Scythians (~80 BCE – ~30 CE), and the Kushan Empire (~30 CE – ~375 CE), who destroyed the existing city, in the first century CE, to build their own on a site to the north of the ruins.
 Owing to its strategic location, Taxila has changed hands many times over the centuries, with many polities vying for its control.
 When the great ancient trade routes connecting these regions ceased to be important, the city sank into insignificance and was finally destroyed in the 5th century by the invading Hunas.
-In mid-19th century British India, ancient Taxila's ruins were rediscovered by British archaeologist Alexander Cunningham.
+In mid-19th century British India, ancient Taxila's ruins were rediscovered by British archaeologist Alexander Cunningham and extensively excavated by Sir John Marshall.
 In 1980, UNESCO designated Taxila as a World Heritage Site.
+The area was part of the ancient Gandhara region.
+Taxila (ancient city) was designated a UNESCO World Heritage Site in 1980 and is located in the town of Taxila.

-By some accounts, the University of ancient Taxila is considered to be one of the earliest universities in the world.
-Other scholars do not consider it to have been a university in the modern sense, in that the teachers living there may not have had official membership of particular colleges, and there did not seem to have existed purpose-built lecture halls and residential quarters in the city.
+By some accounts, the University of ancient Taxila is considered to be one of the earliest universities or education centre in South Asia.
+Other scholars argue that it was not a university in the modern sense, noting that teachers may not have belonged to formal colleges and that purpose-built lecture halls and residential quarters may not have existed.
 In a 2010 report, the Global Heritage Fund identified Taxila as one of 12 worldwide sites that were "on the verge" of irreparable loss and damage, citing insufficient management, development pressure, looting, and armed conflict as primary threats.
 However, significant preservation efforts have since been carried out by the Pakistani government, which has resulted in the site's recategorization as "well-preserved" by different international publications.
 Because of the extensive preservation efforts and upkeep, Taxila is one of Punjab's popular tourist spots, attracting up to one million tourists every year.